EduPH/EduPH.github.io/_drafts/RepreDatasets.md

 ### Persistent homology application

 The study of homology through a filtration function is called persistent homology.
 A filtration function is, roughly speaking, a way to look in an ordered and accumulative way some dataset.
 One example, that is the one we use here, is Vietoris-Rips.
 We take $$n$$ dimensional balls centered in each ball.
 Then, the radius of these balls increased through a parameter.
 The nodes whose *balls* intersect get connected.
 Then, in an incremental process, edges, triangles, and simplicial complexes of different dimensions appear when different number of nodes are connected.
+An example is shown in the following gif stolen from this [link](https://aqjaffe.github.io/VRPolygons/index.html).

 ![gif](https://aqjaffe.github.io/VRPolygons/assets/CechFiltration.gif)

+If we save the birth of the homology classes and when they die when they merge with an older component (a component that has lived for longer) as a pair $$(b,d)$$, we can draw these pair in two dimensions, obtaining a persistence diagram.

+(AAA) Bottleneck distance

 ### Conclusions